minhthangdang/GrabAI/README.md

 	horizontal_flip=True, fill_mode="nearest")
 ```

-At the beginning I fine-tuned the hyper-parameters (optimizer, number of epochs, learning rate, etc.) for one model only and achieved
+Initially I fine-tuned the hyper-parameters (optimizer, number of epochs, learning rate, etc.) for one model only and achieved
 a decent result (precision and recall were around 0.72 on the test data).
 However as pointed out by various papers such as
-[this](https://ieeexplore.ieee.org/document/8404179) and [this](https://arxiv.org/pdf/1704.01664.pdf), ensemble methods can often
+[this](https://arxiv.org/pdf/1704.01664.pdf) and [this](https://ieeexplore.ieee.org/document/8404179), ensemble methods can often
 perform better than a single model. *Ensemble* is a technique that combines several models to produce a new model which is
 presumably better than individual ones.
 There are various methods for ensemble such as unweighted average, weighted average,
-majority voting, stacking, etc. For the sake of simplicity, in this project I created three models of which each uses a different
+majority voting, stacking, etc. For the sake of simplicity, in this project I created three models with the same structure but
-optimizer (Adam, RMSprop and Adagrad).
+each uses a different optimizer (Adam, RMSprop and Adagrad).
 After that an ensemble model is created using unweighted averaging.
-The code for ensemble
-is provided in the method *ensemble_models* in the file *myvggnet/myvggnet.py*:
+The code for ensemble is provided in the method *ensemble_models* in the file *myvggnet/myvggnet.py*:

 ```python
 def ensemble_models(models, model_input):